Shubham-Baheti/Apna-man/README.md

 # Apna-man
-This is for practice purpose
+This is for practice purpose.
+Author -Shubham Baheti